DSCI-310/lmknn.metrics/README.md

 `create_recipe()`: Creates a recipe object for modeling based on the specified target variable and predictors.

+`create_spec_kmin()`: This function creates a model specification for either linear regression or k-nearest neighbor regression, with an optional kmin tuning for the latter.
+If kmin is not specified, the function performs a grid search to find the optimal k value that gives the minimum root mean squared error (RMSE) on a 5-fold cross-validation of the training data.

 `get_list_item()`: Retrieves the nth element of a given list.

+`create_fit()`: Creates a fitted model using a model recipe based on predictors and target variable, model specification, and dataframe.

 `create_model_prediction()`: Creates a prediction model using a trained model fit and a test dataset.

+`get_metric()`: Extracts a specified metric from a prediction model.

 `str_collapse()`: Collapses a string of arguments and joins them by ‘+’.

+`create_metric_df()`: This function takes as input two data frames: train_df and test_df that contain the training and test data for a prediction model, respectively.
+It also takes a character string specifying the performance metric to calculate “metric”, a character string specifying the prediction model to use “method”, an integer specifying the minimum number of neighbors to consider when using the “kknn” method “kmin”, a character string specifying the name of the target variable in the data frames target_variable, and a character vector specifying the names of the predictor variables in the data frames “predictors_vector”.
+The function returns a data frame containing the specified performance metric, the predictor variables, the prediction model method, and the value of kmin “if applicable”.

+`metric_bind()`: This function binds together data frames created from the function using the function from the package.
+The data frames are created by fitting linear models to the training data using the predictor variables provided in , and then calculating the specified metric on the test data.

 For more information on how to use each function, see the package documentation.